 Data schemas¶

-Dyff requires that formal schemas are defined for all data involved in the audit process.
+Dyff requires that formal schemas are defined for all data artifacts involved in the audit process.
 This includes inputs to the model and additional covariates associated with the inputs, the raw inference outputs from the model, and the post-processed and “scored” model outputs that are ready for public consumption.
 Formal schemas ensure forward-compatibility of existing resources in the platform with new datasets, models, and analysis methods.

 The input data schemas are associated with